IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - The logical Ethernet LTP (e.g., LTP 3-1 in BR11, as shown in
-{{fig-inter-domain-link}}), supported by a physical Ethernet LTP (e.g., LTP 3-0 in BR11, as shown in {{fig-inter-domain-link}}), is used to discover the logical adjacency between router Ethernet interfaces, which can be either single-layer or multi-layer.
-Therefore, the P-PNC reports, within the plug-id attribute of this LTP, the LLDP information sent and received by the corresponding router Ethernet interface; such as the {BR11,3,BR21,4} plug-id values reported by the Ethernet LTP 3-1 on BR11 and by the Ethernet LTP 4-1 on BR21, as shown in {{fig-inter-domain-link}}.
+{{fig-inter-domain-link}}), supported by a physical Ethernet LTP (e.g., LTP 3-0 in BR11, as shown in {{fig-inter-domain-link}}), is used to discover the logical adjacency between the Ethernet interfaces on IP routers, which can be either single-layer or multi-layer.
+Therefore, the P-PNC reports, within the plug-id attribute of this LTP, the LLDP information sent and received by the corresponding Ethernet interface on the IP router; such as the {BR11,3,BR21,4} plug-id values reported by the Ethernet LTP 3-1 on BR11 and by the Ethernet LTP 4-1 on BR21, as shown in {{fig-inter-domain-link}}.

-It is worth noting that in case of an inter-domain single-layer Ethernet links, the MDSC cannot discover, using the the LLDP information reported in the plug-id attributes, the physical adjacency between the two router Ethernet interfaces because these two plug-id values do not match, such as the plug-id values {BR11,3}
+It is worth noting that in case of an inter-domain single-layer Ethernet links, the MDSC cannot discover, using the the LLDP information reported in the plug-id attributes, the physical adjacency between the two Ethernet interfaces on physically adjacent IP routers, because these two plug-id values do not match, such as the plug-id values {BR11,3}
 and {BR21,4} shown in {{fig-inter-domain-link}}.
-However, the MDSC may infer the physical intra-domain Ethernet links if it knows a priori, using mechanisms which are outside the scope of this document, that the Ethernet interfaces on the routers either terminates a cross-layer link or a single-layer (intra-domain or inter-domain) Ethernet link, e.g., as shown in {{fig-inter-domain-link}}.
+However, the MDSC may infer the physical intra-domain Ethernet links if it knows a priori, using mechanisms which are outside the scope of this document, that the Ethernet interfaces on the IP routers either terminates a cross-layer link or a single-layer (intra-domain or inter-domain) Ethernet link, e.g., as shown in {{fig-inter-domain-link}}.

-The P-PNC can omit reporting the physical Ethernet LTPs when it knows, by mechanisms which are outside the scope of this document, that the corresponding router Ethernet interfaces terminate single-layer inter-domain Ethernet links.
+The P-PNC can omit reporting the physical Ethernet LTPs when it knows, by mechanisms which are outside the scope of this document, that the corresponding Ethernet interfaces terminate single-layer inter-domain Ethernet links.

 The MDSC can then discover an inter-domain IP link between the two IP LTPs that are supported by the two Ethernet LTPs terminating an